Top day trips for island hopping in Italy

 4. From Stromboli to Panarea to feel like a celebrity

-The Aeolian Islands are a great choice for island-hopping, not only because they are directly connected to several ports in Italy, but also because of their proximity to each other.
+The Aeolian Islands are a great choice for island hopping, not only because they are directly connected to several ports in Italy, but also because of their proximity to each other.

-Good to Know: ferries from Stromboli to Panarea operate all year round with 6-7 connections per day and even more crossings in the summer.
+Good to knowferries from Stromboli to Panarea run all year round with 6-7 connections per day and even more crossings in the summer.
+Tickets start at around €10.

 5. From Lipari to Vulcano to climb the crater

 During your stay, however, you could also visit the neighboring Vulcano, just 10 minutes by ferry from Lipari.
-There are usually up to 18 connections per day depending on the period, and the tickets for the Lipari - Vulcano ferry is around €5-7.
-You can take the earliest ferry at 06:20 and return to Lipari in the late afternoon.
+There are usually up to 18 connections per day depending on the season, and tickets for the Lipari - Vulcano ferry are at around €5-€8.
+You can take the earliest ferry early in the morning and return to Lipari in the evening (last ferry at 20:10).

 A full day in Vulcano means experiencing breathtaking views, seeing fumaroles, and relaxing in natural hot springs.
 Also, don’t miss the opportunity to hike to the Gran Cratere della Fossa (“Great Crater of the Pit”).
 The icing on the cake to end your trip to Vulcano?
 Bar Remigio's granita with cream, of course!